Armenian Translator » Armenian Death Certificate Translation

 • A translation agency that delivers on time and does not depend on just one individual

-A death certificate is either issued by a medical professional confirming the time of death or by a government civil registration office, which records the date, location, and cause of death in an official registry.
-Death certificates are typically required for legal matters like applying for probate or managing a deceased estate.
-They can also be requested for genealogical research purposes.
-Government registration offices may provide death details to agencies, such as electoral offices or benefits providers, even without the physical certificate.
-Physicians or coroners must verify the cause of death before a death certificate can be issued.
-In unclear cases, such as when a person is on life support, neurologists may be consulted to confirm brain death.
-Failure to submit the required documentation in time may be a criminal act and can result in medical license revocation.
+A death certificate is a legal document that may be issued either by a doctor, stating the time of death, or by a civil registration office, which documents the date, place, and cause of death in an official registry.
+Death certificates are often required for legal matters such as probate or administration of a deceased estate, and they are also valuable for genealogical research.
+In some cases, government agencies will update records such as voting and benefits rolls using details of the death provided by the registration office, even without the physical certificate.
+Authorities typically require a confirmation of the cause of death from a physician or coroner before issuing a death certificate.
+In cases where death is uncertain, such as a person on life support, a neurologist may be asked to confirm brain death.
+Failure to submit this information promptly can be a criminal offence and may lead to medical licensure loss.

 NAATI Armenian Translation Service